 The live entertainment was a large draw at Canyon Land.
 A few of the notable musical performances were given by country singer and actor Gordon Terry, country singer and author Jeanne Pruett, and a local band from Fort Payne called Wildcountry.
 Wildcountry would go on to change their name and become the most awarded band in the history of country music - Alabama.

-The beginning of the endof the park came with Weaver's passing in 1973.
+Weaver's passing in 1973 led to the ultimate demise of Canyon Land Park.
 Change of ownership, court battles, and a greater emphasis by the state to move away from the carnival atmosphere led to an inital closure of Canyon Land in the late 1970's.
-Weaver's son, Jackie, reopened the park in 1982, but the property was put up for saile again in 1985, and so sits today.
+Weaver's son, Jackie, reopened the park in 1982, but the property was put up for sale again in 1985 where it remains today.
+Old building remanents still remain where Canyon Land zoo, rides, and games once stood.